opencompute/rallly/apps/landing/src/posts/the-future-of-rallly.md

 ---
-title: The Future of Rallly
+title: The Future of Kinpal
 date: "2023-06-18"
-excerpt: Rallly has always been about simplifying group scheduling, but my aim is to evolve it into more than just a polling platform.
+excerpt: Kinpal has always been about simplifying group scheduling, but my aim is to evolve it into more than just a polling platform.
 ---

-Rallly has always been about simplifying group scheduling, but my aim is to evolve it into more than just a polling platform.
+Kinpal has always been about simplifying group scheduling, but my aim is to evolve it into more than just a polling platform.
 I'm looking to create a unique, flexible, and familiar workflow that will assist users in finding the perfect date for their event.

 ## The Workflow